State agency greenhouse gas reporting

 Emissions reporting instructions and training

-We are responsible for collecting emissions data.
+We're responsible for collecting emissions data.
 SEEP is responsible for working with state agencies on emission-reduction strategies.
-Our two agencies collaborate to combine reporting requirements, and we offer resources below to simplify the process.
+Our two agencies collaborate to combine reporting requirements, and we have resources below to simplify the process.

 Instructions